 - Sexual battery on a child under 12: life felony and a life prison sentence with no option of parole

-- Sexual Battery with use of deadly weapon: life felony, and 126 months to a full life sentence in prison
+- Sexual Battery with the use of a deadly weapon: life felony, and 126 months to a full life sentence in prison

 - Aggravated sexual battery: first degree felony with 94.5 months to 30 years in prison, up to 30 years of probation, and up to $10,000 in fines